TheRealJP/puzzle-game/README.md

-# puzzle-game
+# Sliding Puzzle Game
-Sliding Puzzle Game using JavaFX
+A sliding Puzzle Game made with JavaFX